velvetroom/clean-architecture/README.md

 }
 ```

-- Router: A weak reference to the object in charge of presenting views in you Application, the Navigation Controller for example.
+- router: A weak reference to the object in charge of presenting views in you Application, the Navigation Controller for example.
-- Presenter: A weak reference to the _InteractorDelegateProtocol_; this is the only communication going from the Interactor to the Presenter, the Interactor notifies the Presenter when it should update the presentation.
+- presenter: A weak reference to the InteractorDelegate; this is the only communication going from the Interactor to the Presenter, the Interactor notifies the Presenter when it should update the presentation.
-- Required init: Initialize any property that you need or leave it empty if none.
+- required init: Initialize any property that you need or leave it empty if none.

 ### Presenter

-Presenters are in charge of how the interpreting your Application Data so it can be presented to the user via the Views.
+Presenters are in charge of how to interpret your application data so it can be displayed to the user.

-Should depend on _Interactor_ and know nothing specific about the _View_.
+Should depend on Interactor and know nothing specific about the View.

-They communicate to the View via the _ViewModel_ which is a data structure containing the information the View should present.
+They communicate to the View via the ViewModel.

+In a new file import Clean Architecture

 ```
 import CleanArchitecture
 ```

-Create a class that implements _PresenterProtocol_ and add the required boiler plate of presenters:
+Create a class that implements PresenterProtocol and add the required boiler plate:

 ```
 class Presenter:PresenterProtocol {